ARM-software/astc-encoder/README.md

 # Getting started

-Open a terminal, change to the appropriate directory for your system, and run the astcenc encoder program, like this on Linux or Mac OS:
+Open a terminal, change to the appropriate directory for your system, and run the astcenc encoder program, like this on Linux or macOS:

     ./astcenc